What we’ll cover:

 You might also just enjoy the thought of not paying taxes on your retirement income.
 Assuming you follow the rules associated with a Roth IRA, the money you withdraw is tax-free.

-Once you turn 70 ½ you’re required to withdraw a certain amount of money each year from a Traditional IRA.
+With a Traditional IRA, once you turn 72 you’re required to withdraw a certain amount of money each year from a Traditional IRA.
 These are known as required minimum distributions (RMDs).
 With a Roth IRA, you’re not subject to RMDs and are free to withdraw at your own pace.

 Additionally, you can continue to contribute to a Roth IRA past this age (also not the case for a Traditional IRA), allowing your savings to grow tax-free.